alyssamonera/alyssamonera.github.io/blind_book_date/README.md

 * When users select new sorting options on this page, the array holding these saved book objects will be re-sorted, and the page will be emptied and refilled using the newly sorted array.

-###Instructions
+##Instructions

 1. To begin, select a genre.
 Then input how many books you would like to match with, and pick how "old" or "young" you'd like the books to be.
-This last part will narrow down how long ago your results were published.

-If you don't select anything, these values will default to fiction, 5, 1719, and 2019 respectively.
+This last part will narrow down how long ago your results were published.<br>If you don't select anything, these values will default to fiction, 5, 1719, and 2019 respectively.
 Hit "go" when you're ready.

 2. **After hitting "go," a modal will come up and prompt you to enter an API key.** See Installation below for details on obtaining a key. *You must hit submit after entering a valid API key to get to the next page.
 The "go" button will not take you there.*

 3. This will take you to the next page.
-Assuming the data is successfully retrieved, you will be presented with a series of summaries displayed on a "carousel."

-* Hit the arrow on the right to "swipe right" and save the book.
-* Hit the left arrow to "swipe left" and discard it.

-This will continue until you've either hit your book quota (the amount you entered earlier) or until you've run out of books to swipe through.
+Assuming the data is successfully retrieved, you will be presented with a series of summaries displayed on a "carousel."<br> Hit the arrow on the right to "swipe right" and save the book. <br> Hit the left arrow to "swipe left" and discard it. <br> This will continue until you've either hit your book quota (the amount you entered earlier) or until you've run out of books to swipe through.

 4. Once you've completed your swipes, you will be taken to a results page that displays your most recent matches from the most recent round of swipes.
 These are also presented on a carousel, but now they come with a title, author, and cover in addition to the summary.

 5. At any time after you've matched with a book, regardless of whether you've hit the results screen, you may navigate to your match history and view all the matches you've had so far.
-The link to this page is located up top, titled "Your Match History."

-On this page, you may sort through your matches by date added, title, and author.
+The link to this page is located up top, titled "Your Match History." <br> On this page, you may sort through your matches by date added, title, and author.
 You may also remove any match from your history.

-###Installation
+##Installation

 To install this app on your local computer: